 Lawful Development Certificates

-These certificates provide written confirmation from the council that the work is lawful, which can be invaluable if you sell your home or if planning rules change in the future.
+Even if your house extension falls under permitted development, applying for a lawful development certificate is strongly recommended.
+These certificates provide written confirmation from the council that the work is lawful — which can be invaluable if you sell your home or if planning rules change in the future.

 Planning Permission vs Building Regulations